philip-gai/github-ado-chatops/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```
 4. You can now use ADO ChatOps in your GitHub repo! 🎉🎉🎉
+5. On any Issue, try the `/cb-ado` command and enjoy 😍

 ### Debugging
 1. Set a secret in your repo named `ACTIONS_RUNNER_DEBUG` to `true` to get debug logging ([Reference](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging))